Pozole Ramen

 - Add in the chile powder you just made, along with the cumin, paprika, oregano, soy, and vinegar.
 Add more water to make sure everything is covered.

 - Simmer for 4 hours.
-You could also put this into the oven at 275 for the 4 hours instead if that works better for you.
+You could also put this into the oven at 275 for the 4 hours instead if that works better for you, or cook it in a slow cooker on high for 6-8 hours.

 - Remove the pot from heat and test to make sure the hominy is tender.
 Remove the bones from the pork and shred it up right in the soup.
 The onion and garlic should sort of mash up and dissolve in there as well.
 Taste for seasoning and depending on how salty it is, add water or chicken stock if the soup seems like it needs more liquid.
 You can also add more soy sauce or vinegar if needed.